pratik-senapati/CriMsonTYpo/README.md

 - Using Web Scraping to build Amazon Scraping Bot for Bestseller Page
 - Using Market Data to build a Machine learning model to determine Market Attractiveness for a Client

+**What I'm Learning Right Now:**:
+- Front-End Development with ReactJS

  **My interests:**:
 - Web Development with MERN
 - Data Structures and Algorithms in C++